JoosungPark/MaGraph/README.md

 + Duration : animation duration.
 + Radius : Radius. default is radius of MaCircularBar Size(max of (width or height / 2).

-You can set these features alike below.
+You can set these features alike below.<br>
  ![Alt text](/MaGraph/images/circularbar_attribute_inspector.png)